 All About Spelling

-Because Level 1 teaches foundational spelling rules that apply to more advanced words in higher levels, most students should begin at Level 1 regardless of what grade they are in.
+Because Level 1 teaches foundational spelling rules that apply to more advanced words in higher levels, most students should begin there regardless of what grade they are in.
 A placement test on the publisher’s website will help you determine the correct level for your child.

-Each level of All About Spelling requires three essential components: the teacher’s manual, the student packet, and either the Basic or Deluxe Interactive Kit.
+Each level of AAS requires three essential components: the teacher’s manual, the student packet, and either the Basic or Deluxe Interactive Kit.

 The Basic Interactive Kit includes The Basic Phonograms CD-ROM, a set of letter tiles, magnets for the letter tiles, and spelling divider cards for your index card box....The Deluxe Interactive Kit adds the Spelling Review Box, sparkling bee stickers for use on the progress chart, and a custom tote bag for storing all the components....